The New Default. Your hub for building smart, fast, and sustainable AI software

 </template>

-When using the $fetch in the setup function of a Vue component, data may be fetched twice: once on the server (to render the HTML) and again on the client (during hydration).
+When using $fetch directly in the setup function of a Vue component, data may be fetched twice: once on the server (to render the HTML) and again on the client (during hydration).
 This duplication can lead to hydration issues, delayed interactivity, and unpredictable behavior.

 The useFetch and useAsyncData composables address this by ensuring that API calls made on the server pass their data to the client via the payload.
-The payload is a JavaScript object available through useNuxtApp().payload, allows the client to reuse server-fetched data during hydration, avoiding redundant API requests.
+The payload is a JavaScript object available through useNuxtApp().payload, which allows the client to reuse server-fetched data during hydration, avoiding redundant API requests.

 Modular Architecture for App Extension